niclabs/AnyTrace/README.md

 ## Running hitlist
 running with debbuging options are recommended.
-The user must be positioned in the hitlist folder.
+The user must be positioned in root proyect folder.

+The user must edit **/hitlist/mod.rs** line 81 to the local ip of the device running the program.

 - to run hitlist :